aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 !!! warning

     For direct HA, AVD will configure a port-channel by default.
+    <span style="color:red">This feature was introduced recently in EOS and may not be supported on your version.</span>

-    If only one interface is used for Direct HA, it is possible to disable the port-channel creation using `wan_ha.use_port_channel_for_direct_ha: False`.
+    If it is the case, only one interface can be used for Direct HA, and the port-channel creation can be disabled using `wan_ha.use_port_channel_for_direct_ha: false`.

     It is *not* possible to use multiple direct HA links while disabling the port-channel.